BPowell1999/my-website/content/projects/tlp.md

 images:
 ---

+# Applications

+If you'd like to apply to receive a laptop under this project (for yourself or anyone else), or partner with me in procurement or distribution, please [email me](mailto:brandon@bpowell.net?subject=TLP Application) or call/text me on 07789802468.
+There are further alternative methods to get in touch with me [here](/contact), if required.

 # Background

 My name is Brandon Powell.
 I’m a sole trader based in Sheffield, and I sell online electronics like mobile phones and computers primarily through eBay.